baselime/docs/sending-data/overview.md

 ## Validation

-Baselime has a size limit for events of `32kb`.
-This size limit helps ensure that the ingestion process is efficient and that the data stored in Baselime is manageable and easy to query.
-If an event exceeds this `32kb` size limit, it will not be ingested into Baselime.
+Baselime has a size limit for events of `128kb`.
+This size limit helps ensure that the ingestion process is efficient and that the data stored in Baselime is manageable and fast to query.
+If an event exceeds this `128kb` size limit, it will not be ingested into Baselime.

 ---
 ## Sending Semi-Structured Logs to Baselime